Court told how dog bit woman in her garden in King’s Lynn

 Fergus Harold, prosecuting, said: “When Kai approached her he didn’t look aggressive.
 She showed him the back of her hand for him to sniff and he jumped up and scratched her on the nose.

 “She, as a reaction, raised her arms to protect her head and he then sank his teeth into her lower right arm.
-This exposed a three inch open wound.
+This exposed a 3in open wound.

 “The defendant came over and tried to pull the dog off her, but he carried on and bit her fingers on her right hand.

-“She backed away back into the therapy room, but she was bitted again on the tight and was left with bruising.
+“She backed away back into the therapy room, but she was bit again on the thigh and was left with bruising.
 She was also bitten on the left upper arm and needed stitches.”

 He said Keirman, of West End, Gorefield, near Wisbech, drove the woman to hospital where she was told to go to Norfolk and Norwich University Hospital for plastic surgery.